Career: Certified Public Accountant

 Emerita Board Member

-Women's Gift Alliance of Kootenai County.
+In March of 2004, Janice Baldwin and seven visionary women established the Women's Gift Alliance of Kootenai County.
 The goal of this endeavor was two-fold:

 to enable women to pool their financial resources in order to make large focused gifts to improve the community

-to teach women about giving and developing skills as engaged and informed philanthropists
+to teach women about giving and developing skills as engaged and informed philanthropists.

 The membership voted to award its first pooled grant of $26,000 to Kootenai County Search and Rescue Council.

 As of 2023, WGA has gifted over $1,495,792 back to the community through its pooled grant fund and individually designated gifts of the membership.
 Over 100 different organizations have received funds through pooled fund grants and individually designated gifts of the membership.
 Countless women in the region have been given the opportunity to give through WGA and to gain a deeper knowledge of the greatest needs in Kootenai County.